Fridays4Future/ToolpicCore/README.md

 </g>
 ```

-This is very cool to use if you have an element that has a dynamic size, you do not know when developing a template (Mostly text elements).
+This is very cool to use if you have an element that has a dynamic size, which yo don't know when developing a template (e.g. text elements).

 ### v-pos